cmungall/go-cam-reviews/docs/reviews/5fb9cc0600000156-circadian_rhythm_and_hematopoiesis_via_ezh2__per1b__cry1a_etc___D__rerio_.md

-Now that I have reviewed the model and related resources, I'll conduct a comprehensive review of the GO-CAM model gomodel:5fb9cc0600000156.
+Based on my review of the GO-CAM model, related publications, and the knowledge about best practices, I'll now provide a comprehensive review of this GO-CAM model.

 # Review of GO-CAM Model: gomodel:5fb9cc0600000156

+## Summary
+This GO-CAM model represents the relationships between circadian rhythm and hematopoiesis in zebrafish, mediated by proteins such as Ezh2, Per1b, Cry1a, and the CLOCK-BMAL transcription complex.
+The model is based primarily on the research published in PMID:29447387, which demonstrated that Ezh2 promotes clock function and hematopoiesis independent of its histone methyltransferase activity in zebrafish.

-## Model Overview
+## Model Title and Focus
 - **Title**: "circadian rhythm and hematopoiesis via ezh2, per1b, cry1a etc. (D. rerio)"
-- **Taxon**: Zebrafish (Danio rerio) - NCBITaxon:7955
+- **Taxon**: Danio rerio (zebrafish)
 - **Status**: Production
-- **Primary Focus**: Interactions between circadian rhythm regulation and hematopoiesis mediated by Ezh2 and other factors

-## Biological Background
-This model illustrates the intersection of circadian rhythm regulation and hematopoiesis in zebrafish, based primarily on the findings from [Zhang et al. (2018)](https://bioregistry.io/pubmed:29447387).
-Their study showed that Ezh2, a histone methyltransferase, positively regulates both circadian rhythms and hematopoiesis through non-canonical mechanisms.
-This work is significant because it reveals a previously unknown connection between these two processes and describes how Ezh2 enhances the expression of key genes in both pathways independent of its canonical histone methyltransferase activity.

-## Major Components of the Model
-1. **CLOCK-BMAL Transcription Complex** - Core circadian clock component
-2. **Ezh2** - Histone methyltransferase involved in both pathways
-3. **Cry1a** - Circadian clock gene
-4. **Per1b** - Circadian clock gene
-5. **Myb** - Transcription factor involved in hematopoiesis
-6. **Lck** - Involved in hematopoiesis

-## Review Comments

-### Strengths

-1. **Clear Pathway Representation**: The model effectively captures the dual role of Ezh2 in regulating both circadian rhythm and hematopoiesis as described in the primary publication.

-2. **Complex Handling**: The CLOCK-BMAL transcription complex (GO:1990513) is properly represented according to GO-CAM guidelines, with appropriate molecular functions.

-3. **Evidence Quality**: Most assertions are backed by high-quality experimental evidence (ECO:0000314 - direct assay evidence and ECO:0000315 - mutant phenotype evidence).

-4. **Causal Relations**: The causal relationships between activities use appropriate relationships (RO:0002629 "directly positively regulates" and RO:0002630 "directly negatively regulates").

-### Areas for Improvement

-1. **Redundant Activities**: There are some potentially redundant or very similar activities in the model, particularly for Ezh2:
-   - Activities 5fb9cc0600000200, 60747c4200000590, and 60747c4200000606 all represent Ezh2 with transcription coactivator activity (GO:0003713)
-   - Activities 5fb9cc0600000176, 5fb9cc0600000185 represent Ezh2 with transcription coregulator activity (GO:0003712)

-   These could potentially be consolidated to improve model parsimony.

-2. **Missing Cellular Components**: None of the activities have cellular component annotations, which would provide important spatial context for these activities.
-Given that the CLOCK-BMAL complex functions in the nucleus, this information should be added.

-3. **Incomplete Evidence**: Some activities (like 5fb9cc0600000185 and 5fb9cc0600000173) have causal associations but no evidence for these associations.

-4. **Activity Flow Clarity**: While the causal connections between individual activities are appropriate, the overall flow could be clarified to better represent the main message from the paper about how Ezh2 contributes to both circadian rhythm and hematopoiesis simultaneously.

-5. **Missing Molecular Mechanisms**: The paper describes how Ezh2 functions independent of its histone methyltransferase activity, but this specific mechanism isn't clearly represented in the model.

-## Specific GO-CAM Guideline Issues

-1. **Complex Annotation**: The model correctly uses GO:1990513 (CLOCK-BMAL transcription complex) and appropriately lists the complex members.
-This follows the guidance in "How to annotate complexes in GO-CAM" for cases where the precise activity-carrying subunit isn't known.

-2. **Regulatory Relationships**: The model appropriately uses RO:0002629 (directly positively regulates) and RO:0002630 (directly negatively regulates) to connect activities, consistent with the guidance in "WIP - Regulation and Regulatory Processes in GO-CAM".

-3. **Tissue Context**: The model doesn't specify the tissue context for these activities, which would be valuable given that the paper discusses these pathways in specific tissues.

-## Suggested Improvements

-1. **Add Missing Cellular Components**: Add appropriate cellular component annotations to activities, particularly nuclear localization for transcription-related activities.

-2. **Consolidate Redundant Activities**: Consider consolidating similar activities of the same proteins to improve model clarity.

-3. **Complete Evidence Annotations**: Add evidence for all causal associations that are currently missing it.

-4. **Clarify Non-canonical Mechanism**: Add annotations to better represent how Ezh2 functions independent of its histone methyltransferase activity, as this is a key finding from the paper.

-5. **Add Tissue Context**: Consider adding tissue context information to better represent where these activities occur.

-## Conclusion

-GO-CAM model 5fb9cc0600000156 successfully captures the dual regulatory role of Ezh2 in circadian rhythm and hematopoiesis in zebrafish.
-The model follows most GO-CAM best practices, particularly for representing complexes and causal relationships.
-With some refinements to reduce redundancy, add cellular component information, and clarify the non-canonical mechanism of Ezh2, the model could even more effectively represent the biological findings presented in the source publication.
+## Strengths of the Model

+1. **Biological accuracy**: The model accurately captures key findings from the primary literature (PMID:29447387), showing how Ezh2 functions in both circadian regulation and hematopoiesis.

+2. **Complex representation**: The CLOCK-BMAL transcription complex (GO:1990513) is appropriately represented with its member proteins (clocka and bmal1b), following GO-CAM best practices.

+3. **Appropriate use of causal relationships**: The model uses appropriate causal relationships such as "directly positively regulates" (RO:0002629) and "directly negatively regulates" (RO:0002630) to show the regulatory interactions between proteins.

+4. **Cellular context representation**: The model includes biological processes like "circadian regulation of gene expression" (GO:0032922) and "hemopoiesis" (GO:0030097), providing important cellular context.

+5. **Evidence quality**: The model uses appropriate evidence codes, with experimental evidence from the primary publication.

+## Issues and Recommendations

+### 1. Activity Flow Inconsistencies

+Some activities in the model appear disconnected or have unclear relationships.
+For example:
+- Activity node 5fb9cc0600000185 (Ezh2 with transcription coregulator activity) doesn't have any downstream causal associations.
+- Several activities (e.g., 5fb9cc0600000205, Per1b with molecular function) are shown as endpoints without further connections, which doesn't fully represent their role in the pathway.

+**Recommendation**: Review the activities that appear as endpoints and connect them to downstream processes where appropriate, based on the literature.

+### 2. Redundant Annotations

+There are multiple instances of the same protein being annotated with similar functions in slightly different contexts:
+- Ezh2 is represented multiple times with transcription coactivator activity (GO:0003713) in different nodes
+- Similar redundancy exists for Cry1a and the CLOCK-BMAL complex

+**Recommendation**: Consider consolidating redundant activities to simplify the model and improve readability while maintaining biological accuracy.

+### 3. Evidence Documentation

+While the model cites appropriate evidence, some activity nodes lack specific evidence codes, showing only empty evidence arrays.

+**Recommendation**: Add appropriate evidence codes and references for all activity nodes to increase the model's credibility and traceability.

+### 4. Molecular Function Annotations

+Some nodes use the generic "molecular_function" term (GO:0003674) where more specific functions could be used:
+- Node 5fb9cc0600000205 (Per1b) is annotated with GO:0003674
+- Node 60747c4200000570 (lck) is also annotated with GO:0003674

+**Recommendation**: Replace generic GO:0003674 annotations with more specific molecular functions based on the literature.
+For Per1b, a more appropriate term might be related to its role in circadian regulation.

+### 5. Part-of Relationships

+Not all activities have appropriate "part_of" relationships to biological processes, which reduces the contextual information available in the model.

+**Recommendation**: Ensure each activity is associated with the appropriate biological process through "part_of" relationships.

+## Specific Literature Consistency Check

+The primary findings from PMID:29447387 that are well-captured in the model include:

+1. Ezh2 regulation by the circadian clock via E-box and RORE motifs
+2. Ezh2's role in positively regulating key circadian clock genes
+3. Involvement of Ezh2 in hematopoiesis through regulating genes like cmyb and lck
+4. The interaction between Ezh2 and the Clock-Bmal1 complex

+These aspects are reasonably represented in the model's structure, though some connections could be strengthened as noted above.

+## Overall Assessment

+This is a good quality GO-CAM model that captures important relationships between circadian rhythm and hematopoiesis in zebrafish.
+The model would benefit from some refinements to improve its clarity, comprehensiveness, and evidential support.
+The connections between activities could be optimized to better represent the pathway flow as described in the literature.

+The model successfully integrates findings from the primary research paper and represents complex biological relationships in a structured manner that aligns with GO-CAM best practices, particularly in the representation of protein complexes.